wikimedia/wikimedia-discovery-relevanceForge/README.md

 Helpful hint: If you want to pipe the output of `cqd.py` through `less`, you will want to use `less`'s `-R` option, which makes it understand and preserve the color output from `cqd.py`, and you might want to use `less`'s `-S` option, which doesn't wrap lines (arrow left and right to see long lines), depending on which part of the output you are using most.

+### Import Indices

+Import Indices (`importindices.py`) downloads Elasticsearch indices from wikimedia dumps and imports them to an Elasticsearch cluster.
+It lives with the Rel Forge but is used on the Elasticsearch server you connect to, not your local machine.

 ### Index Metadata dump

 `metastats.py` is a command line too to export various metadata from cirrus indices.
 It works by reading dumps on http://dumps.wikimedia.org/other/cirrussearch

 Run `python metastats.py -w enwiki -t content -d 20160222 -u en.wikipedia.org > enwiki_meta_20160222.csv` to dump metadata for the enwiki content index.

-See `misc/comp_suggest_score.R` for more details on what you can do with this data.
+See `other_tools/comp_suggest_score.R` for more details on what you can do with this data.

 Columns:
 * page: The title